ClaudiaTam/Group41_s350f_gp/README.md

 # Student record managenment system

 ### I would like to extend my sincere thanks to Adil Mohak for providing the code on Github.It has greatly benefited our project.
+### We made modifications to the source code provided by Adil Mohak.
+Firstly, we implemented the code on the PyCharm platform instead of Visual Studio Code, as used by Adil Mohak.
+Additionally, our database has some slight differences.

 ### Demo video: https://youtu.be/KKIeRXwZ-Sw
 ### Setup video: https://youtu.be/gMJfENDEyUs